project-ncl/bacon/guide/build-config.md

 The `brewTagPrefix` is an **optional** key that you can use to override the default generated brew tag prefix associated with a product version.
 The key is used to specify to which Brew tag all the builds should go when the milestone is closed.

 The `temporaryBuildAlignmentPreference` is an option to specify alignment preference for temporary build to be run with: PERSISTENT or TEMPORARY(default).
-This property will override --tempBuildAlignment=PERSISTENT/TEMPORARY flag passed in as command line option.
+This property will override `--tempBuildAlignment=PERSISTENT|TEMPORARY` flag passed in as command line option.

 Finally the `group` is name of the group config where all the builds defined are grouped together.
 It is highly recommended to make the group name unique to the version of product / separated projects being built.
 For example, if the `version` is 1.0.0, then the group name is: `my-beautiful-product-1.0.0`.
 To make this easier, consider using [YAML variables](#usage-of-yaml-variables).
 The group config is automatically linked to the product version.